stanford-policylab/opp/py/data_readme_template.md

 - Counts for 2015 and 2016 are much lower than in earlier years.

 ## Philadelphia, PA
+**Data notes**:
+- Data is deduplicated on raw columns datetimeoccur, location, districtoccur, lat, lng, gender, age, and race, reducing the number of records by ~1.6%
+- Information on citations and warnings is missing, but arrests are included

 ## Statewide, RI
 **Data notes**:
 - The stops are mapped to state patrol zones, which represent police barrack